citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/configuration/IC-management.md

     **Figure 6 - Delete group button**

-2. Click *do you confirm?* button to perform the operation;
+2. A message will be displayed to confirm the deletion of the group;

-3. Clique em "Confirmar" para efetuar a operação;
+3. Click *do you confirm?* button to perform the operation;

 4. The exclusion of the CI group will be successfully performed.